onewelcome/dotnet-mvc-oidc-example/README.md

 ## Run and test
 Run and test the example.
 You should be able to see a page with login button at the upper right.
 When you click it you're redirected to the OP to login.
 When successful, you should be redirected back.
 Now you should see a logout button and a username.
-The username will be whatever is returned as the sub claim (the sub is always returned [read more](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)).
+The username will be whatever is returned as the sub claim (the sub is always returned as past of the [standard claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)).

 # Components in this application